 On behalf of the Board of Directors for the Yadkin Valley Economic Development District Inc. (YVEDDI), I hereby acknowledge receipt of the Title VI Nondiscrimination Plan.
 We, the Board of Directors, have reviewed and hereby adopt this Plan.
-We are committed to ensuring that all deci sions are made in accordance with the nondiscrimination guidelines of this Plan, to the end the no person is excluded subjected to discrimination under any YVEDDI transportation • • • origin, sex, age, creed (religion), or disability, as protect nondiscrimination provisions of the Federal Transit Administ ed by Title VI of the Civil Rights Act of 1964 and the Signature of Authorizing Official DATE
+We are committed to ensuring that all decisions are made in accordance with the nondiscrimination guidelines of this Plan, to the end the no person is excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any YVEDDI transportation services and activities on the basis of race, color, national origin, sex, age, creed (religion), or disability, as protected by Title VI of the Civil Rights Act of 1964 and the nondiscrimination provisions of the Federal Transit Administration.

+Signature of Authorizing Official